dbt-labs/docs.getdbt.com/website/blog/2022-09-28-analyst-to-ae.md

 1. Start incorporating peer review as part of the dashboard publishing process.
 Also, consider how you set up your dashboard environments (do you have a local development area, a review area, and a published area?).
 This will prepare them for learning about Git, development environments, and version control.
 1. Talk to your Analyst about how they decide to create alerts in your BI tool, or any regular reviews that they do of existing dashboards for data accuracy.
 And what are the current data governance practices that each dashboard follows (Data Dictionary?
 Style Guide?).
 This will prepare them for learning about the dbt `.yml` file.

-Learn more on how to apply a fresh framework to existing analytics projects to upskill your ***Analyst to an Analytics Engineer*** at my [dbt Coalesce 2022 presentation](https://coalesce.getdbt.com/agenda/analyst-to-analytics-engineer).
+Learn more on how to apply a fresh framework to existing analytics projects to upskill your ***Analyst to an Analytics Engineer*** at my [Coalesce 2022 presentation](https://coalesce.getdbt.com/agenda/analyst-to-analytics-engineer).
 I hope to see you there!